-Prerequisites: PHYS 1120

-Co-requisites: MATH 1220 MATH 1220
+Prerequisites: PHYS 1120 Co-requisites: MATH 1220 MATH 1220 Attributes: QUAN Transferable (refer to transfer guide)

 Physics for Physical and Applied Sciences II

 Students will learn about optics, modern physics, electricity and magnetism.
 They will use computers extensively in the lab for data collection and analysis.